 Of course, you can delete unnecessary files the manual way.
 Go through each folder on your system and delete those that you suspect are malware or viruses.
 But take note that this can be very time-consuming, especially if you have a multitude of folders.

-Your best option is to download and install a trusted Mac cleaning tool.
+Your best option is to download and install a Mac cleaning tool.
 With it, you can automate the entire process of deleting unwanted files and save time.
 You can also avoid the possibilities of deleting important system files.

 4. Consult an Expert.